-The readline library installs a Readline-based input port, and hooks the prompt-and-read part of Racket's read-eval-print-loop to interact with it racket -il readline or evaluate in the Racket read-eval-print-loop to load Readline manually.
+The readline library installs a Readline-based input port, and hooks the prompt-and-read part of Racket's read-eval-print-loop to interact with it in the Racket read-eval-print-loop to load Readline manually.
 You can also put (require readline) in your "~/.racketrc", so that Racket automatically loads Readline support in interactive mode.